 6. Muting Audio in a Trail

-- Click the sound icon on a Trail to mute its audio.
+Click the sound icon that appears on a Trail playing audio to mute it.
+Click again to unmute.

 7. How to View the URL